Hanna 4 Hope

 $20,000 Goal

-H4H has provided support to the following school districts: Rockwall, Brock, Millsap, Lipan, Pewitt, Wills Point, Chapel Hill, Mt.
-Vernon, Winona, Daingerfield, Frisco, Santo, Fairview, Ursuline Academy, Frenship ISD in Lubbock, International Leadership (IL) of Texas Katy, IL of Texas Houston and IL of Texas College Station, Sulphur Springs, Midway ISD and many other schools across the state of Texas.
+Hanna4Hope has provided support to the following school districts: Rockwall, Brock, Millsap, Lipan, Pewitt, Wills Point, Chapel Hill, Mt.
+Vernon, Winona, Daingerfield, Frisco, Santo, Fairview, Ursuline Academy, Sulphur Springs, Midway, Frenship ISD in Lubbock, International Leadership ("IL") of Texas Katy, IL of Texas Houston and IL of Texas College Station, Collin College, Northeast Texas Community College and many other schools across the State of Texas.
+Hanna4Hope has presented to the Texas Counseling Association in San Antonio.

 Mission

-On April 25, 2013, Hanna Clark, age 15, took her own life leaving a devastating void in her family and community.
+On April 25, 2013, Hanna Clark, at the age of 15, took her own life leaving a devastating void in her family and community.
 Her parents, Tim and Raina Clark, founded Hanna4Hope in July 2013 to raise awareness of teenage suicide and help other struggling teens who are suffering from depression and suicidal behaviors.
-Hanna4Hope strives to reach teens, their parents, and school personnel through are unique services and open dialogue about mental health and suicide.
+Hanna4Hope strives to reach adolescents and young adults, through our unique services by providing a pathway to an opening dialogue about mental health and suicide.

 Hanna4Hope began their mission leading teen workshops that help teens recognize the signs of depression and suicide and teaching them how to be leaders in their schools through the development of Hanna4Hope clubs.
-We expanded our services to interactive school assemblies in both middle school and high schools across the Dallas Metroplex and now across the state of Texas.
-We provide needed education, resources and support for teens, parents, educators and school administrators in direct response to the increase in adolescent suicides focusing on prevention and safety protocols for at risk teens.
-Hanna4Hope began by servicing the Dallas Metroplex and expanded their services state wide.
-This past year we have taken up the cause nationally and are developing products and services to address the suicide crisis from state to state.
+We expanded our services to interactive school assemblies in both middle school and high schools across the Dallas Metroplex and across the State of Texas.
+We now provide online educational resources, scholarship opportunities and support for teens, parents, educators and schools.

-Hanna4Hope strives to make an impact on the surrounding communities and over the past nine years has supported suicide prevention programs in the area as well as provided scholarships to graduating seniors planning for careers in mental health care.
-The Covid pandemic has taken a toll on Hanna4Hope financially as we have not been able to do standard fundraisers for the foundation.
-We have restructured to provide services virtually and are developing a series of virtual trainings for school educators, parents, and community leaders.
-Our goal is to exemplify our motto to every teen across the nation making sure they know, “You Matter….You’re Never Alone”.
+Hanna4Hope currently strives to make an impact on the surrounding communities and over the past eleven years has supported suicide prevention programs in the area as well as provided scholarships to graduating seniors planning for careers in mental health care.
+The COVID pandemic has taken a toll on Hanna4Hope financially as we have not been able to do standard fundraisers for the foundation.
+We have restructured to provide scholarships to college students majority in the mental health fields of study.

 Needs